All Episodes

 But I will say this.

-Uh I think it's right.
+I think it's right hanging.

-Hang on, let me explain to you why.
+Let me explain to you why.

-The average salary increase we just discussed this under Barack Obama.
+The average salary increase, we just discussed this under Barack Obama.

-We've never been to a waffle house.
+I've never been to a waffle house.

 Well, that's your white privilege showing.